 The market size is enormous.
 Healthcare spending is forecasted to be ~$3.1 trillion in 2014, with $620 Bln of this paid by U.S. employers.
 In 2013, employers contributed 32% more in health care expenses than 2008.

-A satisfying customer experience is the driver of any business’s revenue growth.
+A satisfying experience is the driver of any business’s revenue growth.
 Disney Theme Parks is no exception.
-Disney is executing a guest personalization strategy leveraging wearable computing (and analytics) to track, measure and improve the overall park experience.
-The ultimate goal is increase sales, return visits, word of mouth recommendations, loyalty and brand engagement across channels, activities, and time.
+Disney is executing a guest (and fan) personalization strategy leveraging wearables (and analytics) to track, measure and improve the overall park experience.
+The goal is increase sales, return visits, word of mouth recommendations, loyalty and brand engagement across channels, activities, and time.

-Wearable computing seems to be the next big thing.
-Many believe a new crop of gadgets — mostly worn on the wrist or as eyewear — will become a “fifth screen,” after TVs, PCs, smartphones, and tablets.
+Wearables are the next big thing.
+The new crop of gadgets — mostly worn on the wrist or as eyewear — will become a “fifth screen,” after TVs, PCs, smartphones, and tablets.

 Wearable Computing at Disney: MyMagic+